 Tides4fishing allows you to make tide predictions for Whitehills years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first low tide was at 3:55 h and the next low tide will be at 16:25 h.
-The first high tide was at 10:15 h and the next high tide will be at 22:40 h.
+In the high tide and low tide chart, we can see that the first low tide will be at 6:25 h and the next low tide at 18:40 h.
+The only high tide of the day will be at 12:20 h.

 The lunar phase is a Waxing Gibbous.
-Today we have 17 hours and 8 minutes of sun.
-The solar transit is at 13:07 h and the length of time the moon will be visible will be 9 hours and 2 minutes.
+Today we will have 14 hours and 12 minutes of sun.
+The solar transit will be at 13:11 h and the length of time the moon will be visible will be 9 hours and 35 minutes.

-The tidal coefficient today is 83, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 92.
-The tide heights today are 1.4 m, 3.5 m, 1.0 m and 3.7 m.
+The tidal coefficient today is 108.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 111 to end the day with a tidal coefficient of 113.
+The tide heights today are 0.5 m, 4.2 m and 0.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Whitehills which is of 4.7 m and a minimum height of -0.2 m.

-The solunar fishing calendar in Whitehills tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Whitehills tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Whitehills.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: